DLR-FT/sysml-v2-sql/example/a350-systems-lo-fi/README.md

 Executing the workflow (skipping 2.b., as we already provide the `model.json`), should yield something akin the following:

 ```
--- Collects all instantiations of the definititions in the selected ATA package
+-- Collects all instantiations of the definitions in the selected ATA package
 SELECT
-  e3.declaredname AS 'Owner',
+  e3.declaredName AS 'Owner',
-  e2.declaredname AS 'Element Name',
+  e2.declaredName AS 'Element Name',
-  e1.declaredname AS 'Type Name'
+  e1.declaredName AS 'Type Name'
 FROM
   elements AS e1
   LEFT JOIN relations r1 ON e1."@id" = r1.target_id